 “Our weight loss solution is great because you can see real results in 8 weeks”

-How your solution helped others
+How your solution helps others

 As humans, we have an inherent need to be part of a social community, especially in the context of solving our personal or business pains when the outcome is unclear.
 Here is your chance to help your prospect feel welcome and be part of something bigger and invite them into a community of others, just like them, who already solved their pain with your solution.

 Helping people become part of a community will make them feel more comfortable and inspire them to take action to achieve their desired results.
 And ultimately convert into becoming your customer.
 You can achieve that by showing in detail how your solution helped others reach their goals.
-But don’t just use any random customers, tell the stories of customers who are similar to your customer persona as we inherently drawn to identifying with those who are like us.
-Being around people who share our traits, quirks, pains, and goals and care about similar things makes us feel more secure, builds our self-esteem and enhances confidence in your solution.
+But don’t just use any random customers, tell the stories of customers who are similar to your customer persona as we are inherently drawn to identifying with those who are like us.
+Being around people who share our traits, quirks, pains, and goals and care about similar things makes us feel more secure, builds our self-esteem, and enhances confidence in your solution.

-At this point your prospects deeply understand the gap between what they want and where they’re now and understand your solution and how it can help them.
+At this point, your prospects deeply understand the gap between what they want and where they’re now and understand your solution and how it can help them.
 If they haven’t converted yet, they need some more proof that your product really lives up to your claims.
 These prospects need more social proofing.

 Call it peer pressure, social influence, or social proof, the truth is that we’re all susceptible to the bandwagon effect (or bias) and oftentimes we’re all doing something just because others are doing it, the larger the group, more of us will follow.
 That’s why we stand in line for popular restaurants, wait for hours to purchase a new mobile phone and follow trends.

 Highlight the number of customers you have, number of users, number of subscribers, or any large number related to your solution.
 Large numbers here will also be used for price anchoring purposes (see more in the pricing section below).